 Composite materials consist of two or more materials with different characteristics.
-These are then combined using their best properties.
+Combined, using the best properties.
 Wood and bone are examples of natural composite materials.

 Which of these is an example of a composite material?
 There are several industry-made composites materials.
 The examples include carbon, glass, and aramid fibers.

 Composites application is in both commercial, military, business jets, space crafts, and helicopters.
-The most recognized composite is carbon fiber due to its wide range of application.
+The most recognized composite is carbon fiber due to its wide range of applications.

 Composite materials have several advantages over metals.
 They include high heat resistance, corrosion resistance, lightweight, high stiffness, high strength to weight ratio, and fatigue resistance.
 Their demand has increased over the years with carbon fiber, for example, used in cars, electronic devices, and plane.

 On the other side, there are disadvantages associated with composites.
 They include high production cost, damage tolerance, difficulty in developing them, and need special repair techniques.